Complete Guide to Geotargeting & Local PPC

 Nearby (generates a list of nearby regions that you might consider adding as well)

-When you select a region, AdWords will display a map with the targeted area highlighted.
+When you select a region, Google Ads will display a map with the targeted area highlighted.

 If you have multiple regions selected, they'll all appear on a list.
 Under the Selected locations tab, click on Show locations to see a larger map with all of your regions highlighted.